aragon/hack/readme.md

 ### Contributing
 Thanks for your interest in contributing to these docs!
-There are many ways to contribute.
 Get started [here](https://github.com/aragon/hack/blob/master/CONTRIBUTING.md).